amethystaurora-robo/plasim_rare_events/README.md

 - Next two steps (if transitions are found) is checking on mass balance flux as a result of the transition (a marker of the edge state), and checking locations which are important for monitoring transitions (and seeing if they match up with the locations of R-tipping) read paper of Emma

-- May need to integrate 200 years to get transition
+- May need to integrate 200 years to get transition, maybe k should also be less idk